Codimension one foliations with Bott-Morse singularities II: Basins of Centers

 \end{enumerate}

 \end{Proposition}

 One has the following the Local Stability Theorem in \cite{Se-Sc} (Theorem B):

-\begin{Theorem} Let $\fa$ be as before, a closed Bott-Morse foliation on $M^m$, and let $N^n \subset \sing(\fa)$ be transversely a center.
+\begin{Theorem} Let $\fa$ be a closed Bott-Morse foliation on $M^m$ and let $N^n \subset \sing(\fa)$ be a center type component.
 Then $N$ is stable and there is a fundamental system of invariant compact neighborhoods $\{W_\nu\}$ of $N$ such that every leaf in $W_\nu$ is compact, with trivial holonomy and diffeomorphic to the unit sphere normal bundle of $N$ in $M$.
 Hence every such leaf is an $(m-n-1)$-sphere bundle over $N$. \end{Theorem}

 And one also has the corresponding Complete Stability Theorem (Theorem A in \cite{Se-Sc}):

 \begin{Theorem} {\sl Let $\fa$ be a smooth foliation with Bott-Morse singularities on a closed oriented manifold $M$ of dimension $m \ge 3$ having only center type components in $\sing(\fa)$.
 Assume that $\fa$ has some compact leaf $L_o$ with finite fundamental group, or there is a codimension $\geq 3$ component $N$ with finite fundamental group.
 Then all leaves of $\fa$ are compact, stable, with finite fundamental group.
 If, moreover, $\fa$ is transversally orientable, then $\sing(\fa)$ has exactly two components and there is a differentiable Bott-Morse function $f\colon M \to [0,1]$ whose critical values are $\{0,1\}$ and such that $f\big|_{M\setminus\sing(\fa)}\colon {M\setminus\sing(\fa)} \to (0,1)$ is a fiber bundle with fibers the leaves of $\fa$.} \end{Theorem}